Modal Soul

-Modal Soul is the second studio album by Japanese record producer, DJ and musician Nujabes, released on November 11, 2005, by Nujabes' own record label, Hydeout Productions.
-It would be the final album released by Nujabes during his lifetime before his untimely death in 2010.
+Modal Soul is the second studio album by Japanese producer Nujabes, released on November 11, 2005, by Nujabes' own record label, Hydeout Productions.
+It would be the final album released by Nujabes during his lifetime before his death in 2010.

 Like its predecessor, Metaphorical Music, Modal Soul fuses jazzy, smooth rhythms and hip hop.
-The album features artists Cise Starr and Akin (of CYNE), Terry Callier, Shing02, Substantial, Pase Rock, Apani B and Uyama Hiroto.
-It was the final studio album released by Nujabes during his lifetime.
+The album contains 14 tracks and features artists Cise Starr and Akin (of CYNE), Terry Callier, Shing02, Substantial, Pase Rock, Apani B and Uyama Hiroto.

+Initially only released on CD, the album was reissued on vinyl by Hydeout Productions in 2020 and 2024.